The Saw Doctors

+The Saw Doctors are an Irish folk-rock band from Tuam, County Galway.
+Formed in 1986, they toured in the late 1980s in support of bands including the Hothouse Flowers, the Stunning, and the Waterboys, earning a reputation for their dynamic live performances.
+They rose to prominence with their second single, "I Useta Lover".
+Released in July 1990, it spent nine weeks at number one in the Irish charts and remains the country's all-time biggest-selling single.
+The Saw Doctors' 1991 debut album, If This Is Rock and Roll, I Want My Old Job Back, entered the Irish albums chart at number one.

-The Saw Doctors are an Irish rock band.
-Formed in 1986 in Tuam, County Galway, they have achieved eighteen Top 30 singles in the Republic of Ireland including three number ones.
-Their first number one, "I Useta Lover," topped the Irish charts for nine consecutive weeks in 1990 and holds the record for the country's all-time biggest-selling single.
-On 15 February 2008, they received a Lifetime Achievement Award at the Meteor Ireland Music Awards.
+The Saw Doctors have achieved eighteen Top 30 singles in the Irish charts, including three number ones.
+They have released seven studio albums, in addition to live albums and compilation albums.
+In 2008, they received a Lifetime Achievement Award at the Meteor Ireland Music Awards.
+Anchored by founding members Davy Carton and Leo Moran, the band continues to tour and release new music.

 Career

 Origins and line-up

-The Saw Doctors were formed in 1986 by Leo Moran (formerly a member of defunct Tuam reggae band, Too Much for the White Man), Davy Carton (formerly a songwriter and guitarist with short-lived Tuam punk band Blaze X), and local vocalist Mary O'Connor.
-The trio got their start playing small gigs in local venues such as Tuam's Imperial Hotel.
-O'Connor left the group the following year to immigrate to London.
-Carton and Moran added other musicians and carried on with the band.

-Moran and Carton have been the only constant presences in the Saw Doctors' ever-shifting line-up.
-Past members have included musical artist, producer and co producer of the band's debut album, John "Turps" Burke '87 to '93; bass player Pearse Doherty; keyboard and accordion player Tony Lambert; keyboard player and guitarist Derek Murray; and drummers Padraig Stevens, John Donnelly, Jimi Higgins, and Fran Breen.
-The fluidity of the band's line-up in part accounts for the variety of musical influences, including pop, punk, rock and roll, and traditional Irish, that make up the band's signature sound.
+Formed in 1986 by Leo Moran (formerly a member of defunct Tuam reggae band, Too Much for the White Man) and Davy Carton (formerly a songwriter and guitarist with short-lived Tuam punk band Blaze X), the Saw Doctors initially started off playing small gigs in local venues with local vocalist Mary O'Connor.
+Carton and Moran have been the only constant presences in the Saw Doctors' line-up.
+Notable former members have included musician and producer John "Turps" Burke; keyboard and accordion player Tony Lambert; keyboard and guitar player Derek Murray; and drummers Padraig Stevens, John Donnelly, Jim Higgins and Fran Breen.

-As of 2016, the Saw Doctors are Leo Moran (vocals, guitar), Davy Carton (vocals, guitar), Kieran Duddy (keyboards), Anthony Thistlethwaite (saxophone), Will Merrigan (bass) and Rickie O'Neill (drums).
+As of 2025, the Saw Doctors are Moran (vocals, guitar), Carton (vocals, guitar), Noelie McDonnell (backing vocals, guitar), Tommy Carton (backing vocals), Kieran Duddy (keyboards, accordion), Anthony Thistlethwaite (saxophone), Pearse Doherty (bass guitar, tin whistle), and Rickie O'Neill (drums).